DisCoTec/discotec.github.io/2019/programme.md

 *Modelling a Moving Block train control system: different techniques and tools*

 Markus Roggenbach, Swansea University, UK <br/>
-*Comparison of modelling ERTMS level 3 in Uppaal, Real-Time Maude, and Keymaera*
+*Modelling and Verification of ERTMS – A Comparison of KeYmaera, Real-Time Maude, and UPPAAL*

 #### 16:15-16:45 Discussions